Skip to main content

 Community wisdom from Discord and Reddit I treated like NPC town gossip, useful for secret quests but never my main questline.
 I’d take one piece of advice and run a deliberate practice block around it for three sessions before judging its value.
 That discipline alone filtered 90% of the noise.

-Mental Mana Management (The Missing Stat)
+Mental Energy Management (The Missing Stat)

 The System I Use (And the Kit I Built)